hayden-fr/ComfyUI-Model-Manager/README.md

 ### Model info window/panel (server load/send on demand)

+- Move a model to a different directory.
 - Set preview image.
 - Optional (re)download `📥︎` model info from the internet and cache the text file locally. (requires checksum?)
   - Radio buttons to swap between downloaded and server view.